daydreamingntea/Alina-Feng-BSE-Portfolio/index.md

 # Human Pestering Robot
 This little robot I created can be driven via remote, has several obstacle avoidance systems, can follow objects, play a sound, and light up.
-Majority of these functions were added to make the robot appear approachable and enable it to midly annoy others.
+Majority of these functions were added to make the robot appear approachable and enable it to midly irritate others.
 Ironically, I ran into many annoyances while designing and testing this robot.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|